opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 When you have finished, run the cell by pressing :code:`Shift+Enter` on your keyboard.
 After running the cell, you should see the following visualisation.
+The colours in the plot represent the following land cover classes:

+- dark blue: water
+- green: built area
+- yellow: rangeland
+- mid blue: trees

 .. image:: ../_static/tutorial-images/odc-stac/output.png
  :width: 600
  :alt: A series of images showing the land cover data for each year, from 2017 to 2023.
-Each image shows the island in green and yellow, surrounded by ocean in blue.
+Each image shows the island in green, yellow and mid blue, surrounded by ocean in dark blue.
  :align: center

 Advanced visualisation